 - An electric motor converts electrical energy to kinetic energy.

-- Diagram above shows the structure of a simple direct current motor (DC motor).
+- The diagram above shows the structure of a simple direct current motor (DC motor).

-- It consist a rectangular coil of wire placed between 2 permanent magnets.
+- It consists of a rectangular coil of wire placed between 2 permanent magnets.

-- The coil are soldered to a copper split ring known as commutator.
+- The coil is soldered to a copper split ring known as a commutator.
 2 carbon brushes are held against the commutator.